moredip/Frank/README.md

 [Check out Frank in action!](http://sl.thepete.net/frank_ea_demo) This short screencast shows a sample iPhone app being exercised in the iPhone simulator by a set of cucumber tests.

+[Watch a short presentation on Frank](http://bit.ly/fyUfJE) This is a recording of a 30 minute presentation Pete Hodgson did at the San Francisco Selenium meetup.

 Where can I ask questions?
 -----
 Please ask away in the [Frank google group](http://groups.google.com/group/frank-discuss).